-Ilura Press is a boutique publishing house based in Melbourne.
+Ilura Press is a boutique publishing house based in Melbourne, Australia and in Crete, Greece.
 It was co-founded in 2006 by Christopher Lappas and Sabina Hopfer along with the support of other writers and artists.
-It operates with a volunteer management team and a dedicated group of interns.
-As many as twelve interns are mentored under the guidance of Christopher and Sabina at any one time, usually over a six to twelve month period.

 All profit from sales of Ilura Press titles goes back into producing quality creative publications or supporting the charitable organisations that have formed close relationships with Ilura Press through specific projects.